 Plantronics claims a battery life of 24 hours of constant playback and that seems to be correct.
 I say “seems to be” because I’ve been using these on and off for about a week straight for hours at a time and still haven’t been able to get them to die.
 If you mainly listen at your desk or during commutes, you can easily make these last a week or two.
 Tapping the button on the right ear cup when you’re not wearing them will also illuminate tiny indicator lights so you know how much juice you have left.

-These are active noise cancelling headphones, but don’t expect to get much noise cancelling out of them.
+These are active noise canceling headphones, but don’t expect to get much noise canceling out of them.
 Where other headphones cut out low hums from trains pretty much entirely, the Backbeat Pro 2 more like cut it in half.
 It was significantly less obtrusive ot the listening experience, but it was still there.

 The Backbeat Pro 2s have a decently strong low end that makes songs enjoyable, but they are a little too big sounding in my opinion.
 Songs that have deep thumping bass kicks or rumbling bass lines tend to sound a bit muddy.
 That’s not to say that it sounds bad, but it definitely bleeds just a little too much into the lower mids.
 A good example of this is in “L.E.S” by Childish Gambino where the bass kick throughout the song is given too much prominence.